 U.S. Senator Henry Bellmon in 1969 said, "In a recent conversation with an official of the IRS, I was amazed when he told me, 'If the taxpayers of this country ever discover that the IRS operates on 90% bluff, the entire system will collapse!!"

 The “bluff” that Bellmon was speaking of is the fact that the IRS has very limited resources and cannot go after everyone.
 The IRS relies heavily on convincing individuals that filing a 1040 Income Tax Return is the “safest” thing to do.
 However, more individuals are researching the facts and have been joining the ranks of the non-filers.
-These new non-filers are far more likely to stay out of jail than those who continue to file 1040 Income Tax Confession Forms for the IRS to use against them.
+These new non-filers are far more likely to stay out of prison than those who continue to file 1040 Income Tax Confession Forms for the IRS to use against them.

-Peymon Mottahedeh is an anti-Zionist Jewish Iranian born American, founder and President of Freedom Law School.
-Freedom Law School’s aim is to restore freedom and justice by educating Americans about the law and lawful procedures they need to use to defend and retain their natural and constitutionally protected rights.
+Peymon Mottahedeh is an anti-Zionist Jewish Iranian-born American, founder and President of Freedom Law School.
+Freedom Law School's aim is to restore freedom and justice by educating Americans about the law and lawful procedures they need to use to defend and retain their natural and constitutionally protected rights.